Local moving companies in Georgia

 - Weather: Oklahoma City has very hot, humid summers, and cool winters with occasional snowfall.
 Prolonged and severe droughts (sometimes leading to wildfires in the vicinity), as well as very heavy rainfall leading to flash flooding and flooding, occur with some regularity.
 Oklahoma City is also located in tornado alley.
 Be sure to check your weather app to avoid inclement weather during your move.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Oklahoma.
+- Change of address: Be sure to submit your USPS change of address form at least one week before your move.
+This way, you can select your moving date and ensure your mail is forwarded to Oklahoma right on time.
 Get started here.

 FAQ